asuzukosi/asuzukosi/README.md

 Here are some ideas to get you started:
 -->
-ai infra and emboddied intelligence
+ai infra and emboddied ai